amueller/mlss_2015/README.md

 This tutorial covers some of the tools provided by scikit-learn, as well as an introduction to pystruct.

-You need scikit-learn v0.15 and ipython v3.0 for this practical.
+You need at least scikit-learn v0.15 and ipython v3.0 for this practical.
 If you don't already have an installation, I recommend using the anaconda distribution: http://continuum.io/downloads